The Best Fireworks in Marin

 Whatever you do, don’t park in restricted residential areas.
 A lot of parking tickets get written on July 4 in Sausalito when late arrivals panic and park where visitor parking is not permitted, so read posted signs carefully.
-If you’re in a residential neighborhood and the sign says “residential permit required” it is very likely that you’ll get a ticket for parking there.
-In fact, on the 4th of July it’s almost 100% certain.
+If you’re in a residential neighborhood and the sign says “residential permit required” it is almost certain that you’ll get a ticket for parking there on the 4th of July.

 One year we saw a late-arriving visitor who’d decided to just block the driveway of one of our editors’ neighbors in Old Town…. with the homeowner’s car still in the driveway!
-Sausalito PD prioritizes these calls, and that was probably an expensive ticket.
+Sausalito PD was already there as we walked by, and that must have been an expensive ticket.

 Step Two: Watching Fireworks